 They are often seen offshore around floating seaweed and debris.
 On one occasion one that I saw left the seaweed it was in and started hiding around me.
 It seemed to feel quite happy hiding under my armpit.
 It only left when I started swimming away from the floating seaweed.
 In the Seychelles where use is made of FAD’s ( fish aggregation devices), which consist of buoys floating below the surface, large shoals of the rough triggerfish have been recorded.

 The rough triggerfish are found across the world in tropical and subtropical areas with the exception of the Mediterranean.
 They live in the epipelactic zone which is from the surface down to around 200 meters, where there is enough light available for photosynthesis.

-Their diet consists of phytoplankton.
+The Rough triggerfish diet consists of phytoplankton.

 Because rough triggerfish are difficult to study in their natural environment, not much is known about these fish.
 Certainly one of the oceans many mysteries waiting to be discovered.
 Other than the fact that adults appear to enter shallow waters for spawning, little is known of their breeding habits.

-They are often caught as by catch in Tuna purse seine fishing.
+The Rough triggerfish are often caught as by catch in Tuna purse seine fishing.
 This is not however seen as a major threat to the species and they are marked as of least concern on the red list.

 The rough triggerfish is found in the aquarium trade but due to its size is probably confined to large public aquariums.